ameliawatsonfilter/ameliawatsonfilter.github.io/README.md

 Note that MD5 hashes in PRs will be checked against warosu via script, to ensure there is no "poisoning the well".

-## ryan_gosling_god_damn_it.mov
-If you think this dumbass python trollware somehow warrants implementing smarter image checking (i.e. using computer vision to detect Amelia Watson's colorscheme) and implements it in a working PR, I will personally come to your house and suck your dick.
+If you think this dumbass python trollware somehow warrants implementing smarter image checking (i.e. using computer vision to detect Amelia Watson's model and colorscheme) and implement it in a working PR, I will personally come to your house and suck your dick.